 Gardening: the latest fitness trend?

-What’s more, 70 per cent surveyed say gardening helps tone forearms, half say the activity tones thighs and nearly a third say it tones their bottom.
-It’s not just physically-beneficial, but mentally-rewarding as well, with half saying they felt psychologically energised by their garden activity.
-At healthy, we know that exercise benefits go far beyond physical fitness – just look at the ‘5 brilliant reasons to exercise (that have zero to do with weight) feature in our latest issue to find out more.
+What’s more, 70% surveyed say gardening helps tone forearms, half say the activity tones thighs, and nearly a third say it tones their bottom.
+It’s not just physically beneficial, but mentally rewarding as well, with half saying they felt psychologically energised by their garden activity.
+We already know that exercise benefits go far beyond physical fitness.
 Barter agrees, adding: ‘Feeling physically and psychologically energised is really important and these results add to the evidence that gardening can help beat depression and reduce stress and that engagement with green spaces is good for personal health.’

 Work up a sweat digging

 Digging is probably the best way to get a work out in the garden.
 Prepare your ground for sowing by digging in bulky organic matter like manure or leaf mould.
 This will improve drainage and make sure your soil is packed with nutrients ready for sowing with all those healthy veggies.
 A person weighing around nine stone will burn 150 calories in half an hour of digging, according to Harvard Medical School – and the heavier you are, the more you burn.
 Choose a spade with a handle that comes up to about waist height.
 It is best to keep the digging action near your body, engage your abdominal muscles and keep your back upright.
 Digging is great exercise for your quadriceps, hamstrings, and buttocks, which should be hard at work, as well as for your trunk, shoulders and arms.